MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 ## Edit a UI elements collection

 After creating and publishing a collection, it can be shared with other users so that it's imported and used in multiple flows.
 However, the application that the collection targets may eventually undergo an update, which could lead to the need to update the CSS/UI selectors of the UI elements that belong to the said collection.
-Similarly, you may need to add more UI elements to an existing collection, or remove some obsolete, no longer needed ones from it.
+Similarly, you may need to add more UI elements to an existing collection, or remove some obsolete elements that are no longer needed.

 To make any required adjustments to a collection, that collection needs to be imported to a desktop flow, so that you can access the collection's contents in the flow designer.
-In addition, you need to be an **Owner** or have at least **Co-owner** rights on that collection, to be able to proceed to changes.
+In addition, you need to be an **Owner** or have at least **Co-owner** rights on that collection to be able to modify it.

 You can find below all the different ways to edit and update a collection.

-### Add additional UI elements to an imported collection
+### Add more UI elements to an imported collection

-When you want to add new UI elements to a collection, you have to normally capture them first, if they are not already available in the flow via the UI elements pane.
+When you want to add new UI elements to a collection, you have to normally capture them first, if they aren't already available in the flow via the UI elements pane.
 You then need to mark those elements as checked through their checkbox in the tree structure, and then select the option **Add to imported collection**, either via the main context menu at the top right of the UI elements pane, or through the context menu of the currently selected (highlighted) element that should be included in the checked ones.

 :::image type="content" source="media/ui-elements-collections/add-to-imported-collection.png" alt-text="Add UI elements to an imported collection" border="false":::

 Selecting this option brings up a confirmation dialog, where you need to choose the target collection to which the elements should be added.
 The respective dropdown field lists all the eligible collections for this action, based on the following criteria:

-* The target collection is already imported into this flow
+- The target collection is already imported into this flow.
-* All the checked UI elements, as well as the target collection, belong to the same desktop in the tree structure of the UI elements pane.
+- All the checked UI elements, and the target collection, belong to the same desktop in the tree structure of the UI elements pane.

-Furthermore, in case you have already associated any or all of the selected UI elements with UI or web automation actions in your desktop flow, you can also check the 'Auto-update' option below the dropdown field.
-Doing so will automatically update the aforementioned actions for you, so that they no longer reference the UI elements that are only 'locally' available in this flow, but rather their newly added equivalents that will now be part of the target collection.
+Additionally, if you associated any or all of the selected UI elements with UI or web automation actions in your desktop flow, you can check the 'Auto-update' option below the dropdown field.
+Doing so automatically updates the specified actions for you, so they no longer reference the UI elements that are only 'locally' available in this flow, but rather their newly added equivalents that are part of the target collection.

 :::image type="content" source="media/ui-elements-collections/add-confirmation-select-machine.png" alt-text="Dialog to select an imported collection to add UI elements" border="false":::

 > [!IMPORTANT]
 > You can't add UI elements to an existing collection that is not imported in the flow you are working on.
-If no collection is imported or meets the required criteria mentioned above for a certain selection of UI elements, the option **Add to imported collection** is disabled.
+If no collection is imported or meets the required criteria previously mentioned for a certain selection of UI elements, the option **Add to imported collection** is disabled.

 > [!NOTE]
-> You can add UI elements to an imported collection by making a selection either from the Flow repository tab, or even the Collections (preview) tab.
+> You can add UI elements to an imported collection by making a selection either from the Flow repository tab or the Collections (preview) tab.
 In the second scenario, you can add UI elements from one collection to another, or even add duplicates to the same collection if needed.

-Adding some UI elements to a collection does not automatically update that collection with the new changes.
-See more in the section **Update a UI elements collection** below.
+Adding some UI elements to a collection doesn't automatically update that collection with the new changes.
+For more information, see [Update a UI elements collection](#update-a-ui-elements-collection).

 ### Edit or rename the UI elements of a collection

 Editing a UI element that belongs to a collection is identical to editing any other UI element found in the Flow repository tab.
-In the Collections (preview) tab, select and highlight the UI element whose CSS/UI selectors you want to edit, then double click on it, hit 'Enter' or select the option **Edit** in its context menu.
-This will bring up the selectors screen for that UI element, where you can proceed to the necessary changes to the selectors, and even Repair or Test them through the corresponding options.
+In the Collections (preview) tab, select and highlight the UI element whose CSS/UI selectors you want to edit, then double click on it, press 'Enter', or select the option **Edit** in its context menu.
+This opens the selectors screen for that UI element, where you can proceed to the necessary changes to the selectors, and even Repair or Test them through the corresponding options.

-Similarly, you can rename a UI element belonging to a collection, by hitting 'F2' or selecting the option **Rename** in its context menu.
+Similarly, you can rename a UI element belonging to a collection, by pressing 'F2' or selecting the option **Rename** in its context menu.

 > [!NOTE]
 > In the context menu of a selected (highlighted) item, the options 'Edit' and 'Rename' are individual and apply only to the said item.
 However, these options become disabled, if other unrelated items also happen to be checked, to avoid any potential confusion around the item they target.

-Editing or renaming UI elements in a collection does not automatically update that collection with the new changes.
-See more in the section **Update a UI elements collection** below.
+Editing or renaming UI elements in a collection doesn't automatically update that collection with the new changes.
+For more information, see [Update a UI elements collection](#update-a-ui-elements-collection).

 ### Delete UI elements from a collection

 Deleting a UI element that belongs to a collection is identical to deleting any other UI element found in the Flow repository tab.
-In the Collections (preview) tab, select and highlight the UI element you want to delete, then hit the key 'Del' or select the option **Delete** in its context menu.
-This will bring up the respective confirmation dialog to permanently delete that UI element.
+In the Collections (preview) tab, select and highlight the UI element you want to delete, then press 'Delete' or select the option **Delete** in its context menu.
+This brings up the respective confirmation dialog to permanently delete that UI element.

 > [!IMPORTANT]
 > The option **Remove unused UI elements** in the main context menu at the top right of the UI elements pane is disabled, when you navigate to the Collections (preview) tab.
 This option is only available in the Flow repository tab.
 This behavior is meant to protect you from the unintentional deletion of a collection's UI elements; there can be elements that are unused in your current flow, which may still be used in other flows where the same collection is referenced.